leifoolsen/webpack2-boilerplate/README.md

 A Webpack2 boilerplate, partly based on this Egghead.io course; [Using Webpack for Production JavaScript Applications](https://egghead.io/courses/using-webpack-for-production-javascript-applications)

 ## Features
+* ES2015
+* Node 6
 * Npm as a task/build runner
 * Webpack2 with tree-shaking
-* Node 6
-* ES2015
+* Express middleware
 * Linting with eslint and stylelint
-* Unit tests with Mocha, Chai and JsDom
+* Unit tests with Mocha, Chai, Sinon and JsDom
 * Code coverage with Istanbul
 * SASS boilerplate with Solved by Flexbox Holy Grail example layout
+* Self hosting Google Material Icons and Font Roboto

 ## Getting started
 * Install Node6 (via nvm)